NOTE: Applications are reviewed on a rolling basis. If accepted to this program, the final date to commit to or decline

 Non-language courses are requested in the application and enrollments are finalized prior to arrival in Siena.

-Semester: Enroll in one or two semester’s worth of Italian language; Intercultural Communication: Italy in Sienese and Sicilian Contexts (which includes a Traveling Seminar to Sicily); and two or three area studies courses.
+Semester: Enroll in one or two semester’s worth of Italian language; and three or four area studies courses.

 Summer: During the eight-week summer program, you can take courses in Italian language and area studies.
 Excursions and class trips are in and around Tuscany.

 This program offers you the chance to earn direct UVA credit, which works exactly the same way whether you earn it in Charlottesville or abroad.
 Direct credit factors into your GPA and letter grades will be listed on your UVA transcript.